Zhenyang-Gardenia/London_manchester/README.md

-I would like more organges
+I would like more organges and lemons